Wikia/dfp-query-tool/README.md

 In order to get to the k8s dashboard you need to use [Valut](https://wikia-inc.atlassian.net/wiki/spaces/OPS/pages/132317429/Vault%2BFor%2BEngineers) to get the dashboard-user token.

-When adding a new command, with a new php file to the app/console file, make sure to run `composer install'.
+When adding a new command, with a new php file to the app/console file, make sure to run `composer install`.
 You may get some odd errors about the php file not being found, if you do not do this.

 ## Development